Skip to main content

 The Florida State University student finished on one-under-par to claim the prize for top amateur at St Andrews, ahead of Julia Lopez Ramirez, Louise Rydqvist and Ela Anacona.
 She was also the highest-placed Briton, finishing in a tie for 10th place.

-Lottie hit the headlines last April when she produced a tremendous finish under pressure to win the Augusta National Women’s Amateur.
+Lottie hit the headlines by producing a tremendous finish under pressure to win the Augusta National Women’s Amateur in April 2024.

 Birdies on the 15th, 17th and 18th earned a dramatic one-shot victory for the Englishwoman.